nf-core/website/markdown/developers/test_data_guidelines.md

 5. For non-bioinformatic specific files (like simple text files, or tables), you can place these in the `generic/` directory.

-6. Files must be small (less than the GitHub file-size limit as a maximum size), and can be aggressively subsampled if necessary.
+6. Files must be small (less than the GitHub file-size limit as a maximum size), and must be aggressively subsampled if necessary.

 7. Test data must be publically available and have licenses that allow public reuse.